You Deserve Expert DUI Defense in Fall River, Massachusetts

 Challenging a suspension for refusing a test requires an attorney who knows how the RMV operates.
 As a former RMV Hearing Officer, Attorney Matthew Gilman has the insider knowledge and experience needed to help drivers fight back and restore their driving privileges.

-Penalties for Massachusetts’ OUI/DUI Offenses
+What Are the Penalties for Massachusetts’ OUI/DUI Offenses?

 The consequences of an OUI or DUI conviction in Massachusetts vary depending on your record and the circumstances of the case.
 Common penalties include: